 Part 1: Getting Familiar with JPG & PNG

-There are only two types of images you will use when developing for the web—PNGs and JPGs.
+There are only two types of image formats you will use when developing for the web: PNG and JPG.
 Between these two we will be able cover the gamut of any web or mobile app.

 If you have a photo it should be a JPG format.
 This part is pretty simple.
-JPGs do not support transparency and are lossy, meaning that while saving the photo through Photoshop the color information of some pixels will be approximated from the color information of surrounding pixels.
+JPG does not support transparency and is lossy, meaning that while saving the photo through Photoshop the color information of some pixels will be approximated from the color information of surrounding pixels.
 This approximation results smaller file sizes but at the expense of artifacts and fuzziness.
 This is great for photos because the fuzziness will get masked by the complexity/variations of color and luminance in photos.

 Generally, any graphic (icon, interface element, texture, etc.) you have will be a PNG.
-Unfortunately this isn’t as clear of a rule as with JPGs, as we’ll touch on later.
-PNGs are lossless, meaning all of the color information for every pixel is retained.
+Unfortunately this isn’t as clear of a rule as with JPG, as we’ll touch on later.
+PNG is lossless, meaning all of the color information for every pixel is retained.
 This is both good and bad—good because you are guaranteed to have crisp and clean graphics, bad because this often results in larger file sizes when you have a ton of colors (AKA a large gamut).

-Don’t use GIFs, they are an old standard that has been replaced by PNG.
-Except...they have the ability to support animation, so they aren’t going anywhere, but for the average web or mobile app this isn’t applicable.
+Don’t use GIF, it is an old standard that has been replaced by PNG.
+Except…it has the ability to support animation, so it isn’t going anywhere, but for the average web or mobile app GIF isn’t applicable.
 1

-There are two main components to a PNG—the color information and the alpha (AKA opacity or transparency).
+There are two main components to a PNG—color and alpha (AKA opacity or transparency).
 Both color and alpha information can have different bit-depths which are independent of each other and can be swapped to meet your needs.
 First, What are they and what are your needs?